 - Replace gear or brake cables

-- Go through a rough service and check for damage
+- Go through a general service and check for damage

 - Clean and restore the bike you've had in the shed for 8 years.
 We'll even check it's safe for you